Bariatric Surgery and cardiovascular disease

 Heart or cardiovascular disease is the collective term for diseases of the heart and circulatory system, including stroke, coronary heart disease, aortic disease and peripheral arterial disease.
 Hypertension (high blood pressure) and atherosclerosis (hardening of the arteries) are thought to be contributory factors in a significant number of cases of cardiovascular disease.

 Non-modifiable risk factors for developing cardiovascular disease include age, gender and family history.
 Men are more susceptible to cardiovascular disease generally and also tend to develop heart disease earlier in life than women, although this gender difference narrows after the menopause, when women’s level of risk increases sharply.
-Cardiovascular disease is most common in older people, and lifestyle choices made earlier in life can have a significant impact upon susceptibility to the disease years later, with modifiable risk factors including smoking, obesity, physical inactivity, hypercholesterolemia and hypertension.

 The cardiovascular system comprises the heart, blood and blood vessels.
 It serves to transport nutrients, hormones and oxygen to the body’s tissues whilst removing carbon dioxide and other waste products for disposal.
 It also regulates body temperature and cell fluid contents as well as providing protection from pathogens by transporting white blood cells and antibodies around the body.